tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 <figure>
   <img src="{{ site.url }}/img/pitl06/filters-and-blends-filter-ordering.png" />
-  <figcaption>The <q>Sydney, 2013</q> line comes after the filter function and is, therefore, unaffected.</figcaption>
+  <figcaption>The <q>Sydney, 2013</q> line comes after the filter function and is therefore unaffected.</figcaption>
 </figure>

 If you are using animation, the filter effects become cumulative.
 In other words, a `filter(BLUR)` placed within a `draw()` block results in an image that is blurred more and more with each frame.

-By mixing together multiple built-in filters, your own programmed effects, and even some animation, you can create some mesmerising effects.
+By combining multiple built-in filters, your own programmed effects, and even some animation, you can create some mesmerising effects.
 Explore the GIMP/Photoshop/Krita/etc. filters for more inspiration.

 ### Image Blend Modes

-When I began using raster graphics software (Photoshop 5.5 in 1999) I was thrilled with how I could manipulate photographs using various touch-up, filter, and distortion tools.
-Strangely, blend modes were something I just seemed to gloss over and never touch again.
-In time, I grew more accustomed to incorporating them in my workflow.
+When I began using raster graphics software (Photoshop 5.5 in 1999) I was thrilled with how I could manipulate photographs using a variety of touch-up, filter, and distortion tools.
+Initially, blend modes were something I seemed to gloss over and never touch again.
+In time, though, I grew more accustomed to incorporating them in my workflow.
 Today, I swear by them.
-Before, I had always found their names confusing and never understood which blend to select for the desired effect; I'd simply cycle through them until I struck the right one.
-It was only when I learnt about colour channels that everything mades sense!
+Before, I had always found their names confusing and never understood which blend to select for the desired effect.
+Most of the time I'd simply cycle through them until I struck the right look.
+When I eventually learnt about the underlying math, everything made sense.

 <figure>
   <img src="{{ site.url }}/img/pitl06/filters-and-blends-blend-gimp-blending-modes.png" class="fullwidth" />
   <figcaption>GIMP's layer blend modes.
 What does "Addition" even mean, anyhow?</figcaption>
 </figure>

-If you have no experience with blend modes, the screenshot below should help elucidate.
-Layers are an integral concept for raster graphic applications.
+If you have no experience with blend modes, the screenshot below should help explain how they work.
+Let me begin by stating that layers are an integral component of raster graphic applications.
 Elements are placed on different layers so that they can be moved, scaled, and reordered to form a desired composition.
-By default, layers are opaque, obscuring what any layer that lies further down the 'stack'.
-By adjusting the blending mode, you control how the lower layers are effected.
+By default, layers are opaque, obscuring any elements that lie further down the 'stack'.
+By adjusting the blending mode, you control how the lower layers are affected.
 For example, a *multiply* blend mode has a tint-like effect.

 <figure>
   <img src="{{ site.url }}/img/pitl06/filters-and-blends-blend-gimp-multiply-blend.png" class="fullwidth" />
   <figcaption>The top-most <q>red</q> layer has its blend <q>Mode</q> set to <i>Multiply</i>.</figcaption>
 </figure>

 Perhaps you have never used blend modes.
-Or, maybe you're that Photoshop whiz who knows exactly what mode to select, but can't begin to explain how it actually works?
+Or, maybe you're that Photoshop whiz who intuitively selects modes but can't begin to explain how it they work?
 Today, we unravel the mystery.

-We will begin with by programming our own blending mode, then move onto Processing's built-in functions.
+We will begin by programming our own blend mode, then move onto Processing's built-in functions.
 Create a new sketch and save it as "blends".
 In the "data" sub-directory, add a copy of the <a href="{{ site.url }}/img/pitl06/wikimedia-backup/480px-Rubber_Duck_in_Sydney,_January_5,_2013.jpg" download>Rubber Duck</a> image file from the last exercise.
-Add some code to draw a rainbow and place the image.
+Add some code to draw a sequence of rainbow bands and place the image.

 {% highlight py %}
 size(960,480)